Thompson Advising - Experience. Knowledge. Results.

 Secondary applications arrive soon after the primary application is transmitted to the medical schools.
 It is important to return secondary applications quickly; an application is not considered complete until the secondary has been received.
 The suggested time window for returning a secondary application is within two weeks of receiving it.

-Do the math—if an applicant applies to 20 schools, that’s 20 applications to complete within two weeks, all with several essays to write.
+If an applicant applies to 20 schools, that’s 20 applications to complete within two weeks, all with several essays to write.
 Let’s say the average secondary application has three to four essays–that’s 60-80 essays.
-Writing that many essays in a short period of time obviously creates a tremendous amount of work.
+Writing that many essays in a short period of time creates a tremendous amount of work.
 Medical school applicants rarely anticipate the amount of work that secondary applications entail.

 The secondary applications are as important as the primary application; they should be completed carefully and with great care.